josh-allan/go_fish/README.md

 `go get` to pull in all external modules.

-Configure a disord webhook and store it under an env var.
+Configure a discord webhook and store it under an env var.

 `go run main.go` if you do not wish to compile the binary, otherwise `go build` && `./go_fish`